 You can delete cookies from your hard drive at any time however this will mean that any settings such as your stored username and password will have to be reset.
 You can also set your internet browser so that it will not allow cookies to be stored on your computer.

 The cookies used by ETF are as follows:

 Google stores the information collected by the cookie on servers in the United States.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
 Google will not associate your IP address with any other data held by Google.
 By using www.etfpartners.capital you consent to the processing of data by Google in the manner and for the purposes set out above.
 For more information on the cookie set by Google Analytics, including information on how to opt out please go to:

 Session cookies are created temporarily in your browser’s subfolder while you are visiting a website.
 Once you leave the site, the session cookie is deleted.
 These are used to remember the user’s state – whether you are logged in or not, and which user account (if any) you are linked to.
 The session cookie persists in your browser otherwise you would have to authenticate each time you visited a new page.

 These are being used to prevent Cross Site Forgery, specifically to secure the login form used on the site.
 These allow ETF to prevent data being submitted from other sites/servers and ensure that only requests originated from the ETF site itself are processed.
 These cookies store no information regarding the user.

 Who should I direct questions to?

-If you have any questions, concerns or complaints about the practices contained within this policy, or on how ETF has handled your data, please email [email protected] Alternatively, you may write to: ETF Partners LLP, 20 Berkeley Square, W1J 6EQ, London, United Kingdom.
+If you have any questions, concerns or complaints about the practices contained within this policy, or on how ETF has handled your data, please email [email protected].
+Alternatively, you may write to: ETF Partners LLP, 29 Queen Anne’s Gate, London SW1H 9BU , United Kingdom.